EvgenyPetrashko/arithmetic_pvp/README.md

 Team ***Brawlers***

 ## About The Project
 Arithmetic PvP is a verbal counting online game.
-Players compete in calculating various expressions, starting from primitive ones, such as 2+2, ending with extremely hard containing several-digit numbers.
-There is also a single-player mode, where you can run the endless mode and constantly improve your skill, or play campain which has levels of increasing complexity.
+Players can compete in calculating various arithmetic expressions, analyze the overall statistics and statistics after each game, and also buy skins using the received coins.

 ### For Whom
 Play our game if you want to: